 From inception through October 2018, the Company sold shares of restricted stock to co-founders, directors, managers, and advisors generally at prices believed to be fair market value at the time of the sale.
 Shares of restricted stock were reserved at the time of issue.
 To the extent that the sale price was less than the estimated fair market value at the grant date, a charge was recorded for the periods in which such shares vested.
 The vesting period for restricted stock was generally two to three years.
-Stock-based compensation in the year ended December 31, 2021, included \$1,397 related to restricted stock.
 All shares of restricted stock had vested by December 31, 2021.

 In April 2020, the Board approved the TransCode Therapeutics, Inc. 2020 Stock Option and Incentive Plan (the "2020 Plan") providing for the issuance of options or other awards to purchase up to 3,032,787 shares of the Company's common stock.
-The Board has determined not to make any further awards under the 2020 Plan following the closing of the IPO.
-In March 2021, the 2021 Stock Option and Incentive Plan (the "2021 Plan") was approved by the Board and Company stockholders and became effective upon the effectiveness of the IPO.
-The 2021 Plan provides for the issuance of options or other awards to purchase up to 2,500,000 shares of the Company's common stock, with possible annual increases of up to five percent of total shares outstanding at the prior December 31.
+The Board determined not to make any further awards under the 2020 Plan following the closing of the IPO.
+In March 2021, the Company's 2021 Stock Option and Incentive Plan (the "2021 Plan") was approved by the Company's Board and stockholders and became effective upon the effectiveness of the IPO.
+The 2021 Plan initially provided for the issuance of options or other awards to purchase up to 2,500,000 shares of the Company's common stock with annual increases beginning in January 2022.
+The number of additional options or other awards available under annual increases through January 2023 is 1,278,997 shares.